 16. What quality of materials and products does the contractor use?

 We are very particular about the quality of products and materials we use on our jobs.
 If it’s not good enough for our own homes, we won’t use it in yours.
 We are always pleased to share with you a bit about the brands we use and where we buy them.

-17. Is the contractor willing to sit down and discuss their bid so that you know you are comparing it properly (if we get other bids)?
+18. Is the contractor willing to sit down and discuss their bid so that you know you are comparing it properly (if you get other bids)?